-- 18 credit hours of approved course work with at least 9 credit hours at the 300-level or above.
+- 18 credit hours of approved coursework with at least 9 credit hours at or above the 300-level.
 For core courses to count toward the certificate, students must receive a grade of B or better; for elective courses a grade of C or better is required.
-Grades of C- or D in certificate program courses will not be accepted toward the fulfillment of certificate requirements, although these grades will be included in the calculation of the cumulative GPA.
+Grades of C- or D in certificate program courses will not be accepted toward the fulfillment of certificate requirements, although these grades will be included in the calculation of the GPA.
 Students must have at least a 2.0 GPA in certificate courses in order to be awarded a certificate.
 Students in certificate programs must take a minimum of 6 credit hours during each 12-month period and complete the certificate in four years.
 International students must enroll in 12 credit hours each semester (except for summer).
 A maximum of 3 credit hours earned at an accredited college or university may be applied toward the certificate as transfer credit.
-All courses taken in the Department of Philosophy and Religion toward the certificate may be used by undergraduates toward departmental majors or minors.
-All courses in the Kogod School of Business may be used by undergraduates toward school majors or minors.

 Core (9 credit hours)

 - MGMT-201 Global Corporate Citizenship FA3 (3) 3